2025 Pacific typhoon season: Early season activity

-Three systems active on July 24: Severe Tropical Storm Co-May (far left); Tropical Storm Francisco (upper right); and Tropical Storm Krosa (lower right).
+Three systems active on July 24: Severe Tropical Storm Co-May (far left); Tropical Storm Francisco (upper center); and Tropical Storm Krosa (lower right).

 The season officially began with the formation of a tropical depression on February 11 near the Philippines.
-Four months later, Tropical Storm Wutip developed on June 11, becoming the third-latest named storm on record in the western Pacific basin.
+The season became relatively inactive for four months, until Tropical Storm Wutip developed on June 11, becoming the fifth-latest named storm on record in the western Pacific basin.
 It also ended a 169-day period with no named storm activity in the basin.
 Wutip caused widespread damage across parts of the Philippines, Vietnam, and China, leaving 17 people dead and resulting in US$253 million in damage.
 On the same day, another low-pressure area formed east of the Philippines; it developed into Tropical Depression Auring the next day.
 Auring moved northward and crossed Taiwan before weakening into a remnant low.
-On June 21, Tropical Depression 03W formed, and three days later, Tropical Storm Sepat developed off the coast of Japan.
+On June 21, Tropical Depression 02W formed north of the Northern Mariana Islands, which developed into Tropical Storm Sepat two days later off the coast of Japan.
+On June 24, Tropical Depression 03W developed west of the Philippines.

+Satellite animation of Typhoon Danas making landfall in Budai, Chiayi County, Taiwan on July 6 before weakening.

 July was notably active, producing eight named storms, including one not recognized by the JMA.
 The month began with Tropical Storm Mun, which largely spared affected areas.
-The season's first typhoon, Danas, formed on July 3 and made landfall in Taiwan as a Category 1-equivalent typhoon, becoming the first typhoon to strike the island's west-central coast since Typhoon Wayne in 1986.
-On July 11, two systems formed: Tropical Storm Nari and Tropical Depression 07W.
-Later in the month, Tropical Storm Wipha developed near the Philippine coast, causing fatalities and significant damage between northern Vietnam and southern China.
+The season's first typhoon, Danas, formed on July 3 and made landfall over Budai, Chiayi in Taiwan as a Category 3-equivalent typhoon, becoming the first typhoon to strike the island's west-central coast since Typhoon Wayne in 1986.
+On July 11, two systems formed: Tropical Storm Nari and Tropical Depression 07W, with the former storm making landfall over Cape Erimo in Japan.
+Later in the month, Tropical Storm Wipha developed near the Philippine coast, passing through the Babuyan Islands as a severe tropical storm before heading to southern China and Vietnam, where it made landfall over Taishan, Guangdong in China and between the provinces of Hưng Yên and Ninh Bình in Vietnam, causing 60 fatalities and significant damage throughout its path.